Korepi/korepi-docs/src/en/features/World/kill-aura.md

 > Note: Not recommended to use very high values.
 ### Percent Mode:
 - Number of hits needed to kill an enemy.
-> Note: Recommended to use as `3` or higher as value.
+> Note: Recommended to use `3` or higher values.
 ### Left HP:
 - Whether or not to leave the specified amount of HP to surrounding enemies.
 ### Instant Death Mode:
 - Will try yo make the enemy disappear
 > Note: Might get buggy with some bosses.
+> Note 2: Not recommended to use.
 ### Only Hostile/Aggro:
 - Whether or not to target only hostile mobs.